You can find all the answers to your FAQ related to speech therapy here.

 Speech therapy can never be reimbursed if no treatment was provided after the testing.

 That is an option.
 Our speech therapists may visit a patient's home that is within approximately 20 kilometres from the hospital.
 People who have not received follow-up care at our hospital may also receive our home visit services.
 A fixed amount for mileage is charged.
-For more information, please contact us at our central telephone number.

 Yes.
 All our speech therapists are covered by agreement with the health insurance fund.
 And we work according to the legally agreed-upon rates and strive to provide affordable care for all.